Kong/kubernetes-ingress-controller/deploy/gke.md

 ### Requirements

 1. A fully functional GKE cluster.
 The easiest way to do this is to do it via the web UI: Go to Google Cloud's console > Kubernetes Engine > Cluster > Create a new cluster.
 This documentation has been tested on a zonal cluster in europe-west-4a using 1.10.5-gke.4 as Master version.
 The default pool has been assigned 2 nodes of kind 1VCPU with 3.75GB memory (default setting).
 The OS used is COS (Container Optimized OS) and the auto-scaling has been enabled.
-Defaults settings are being used except for `HTTP load balancing` which has been disabled (you probably wanna use Kong features for this).
+Default settings are being used except for `HTTP load balancing` which has been disabled (you probably wanna use Kong features for this).
 For more information on GKE clusters, refer to [the GKE documentation](https://cloud.google.com/kubernetes-engine/docs/)
 3. If you wish to use a static IP for Kong, you have to reserve a static IP address (in Google Cloud's console > VPC network > External IP addresses).
 For information, you must create a regional IP (global is not supported as `loadBalancerIP ` yet)
 2. Basic understanding of Kubernetes
 4. A working `kubectl`  linked to the GKE Kubernetes cluster we will work on.
 For information, you can associate a new `kubectl` context by using `gcloud container clusters get-credentials <my-cluster-name> --zone <my-zone> --project <my-project-id>`

 ### Deploy Kong Ingress Controller

-#### Downloads basics resources
+#### Downloads basic resources

-It's recommended to keep your Kuberenetes configuration versioned, so we will first download basics resources.
+It's recommended to keep your Kuberenetes configuration versioned, so we will first download basic resources.

 In your project directory: